DataTalksClub/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 You can use the code from the course.
 It's up to you whether you want to use Jupyter or a python script.

 ## Question 3.
-Count Trips histogram
+Segment Count Trips Segmentation

 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened:
 - Up to 1 mile